What's so different about a remote model?

 Cost.
 For example, the Escort Passport Max Ci 360, is $3,495 (MSRP).
 And all remotes require professional installation.

 There's not much choice either.
-There are only four models from three manufacturers.
+There are only half a dozen models from three manufacturers.

 Don't all remotes pretty much have similar performance?